nawabahmadreshi/documentation/ingredients/debug/set_debug.md

 One challenge aspect testing Branch's service is simulating a fresh install.
 We intentionally add a lot of restrictions to prevent 'install' events from being triggered on app updates or uninstall/reinstall.

-To simulate a brand new user being referred from our perspective:

 {% if page.android %}
 1. Add the below to the Manifest near the Branch key.
 Remember to flip it to false before release!
 {% else %}